emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 ---
-title: "Requirements for Energy Efficiency Management"
+title: "Use Cases for Energy Efficiency Management"
-abbrev: "Requirements for Energy Efficiency"
+abbrev: "Use Cases for Energy Efficiency"
-docname: draft-stephan-green-ucs-and-reqs-02-latest
+docname: draft-stephan-green-use-cases-latest
 category: info
 stand_alone: true